 As an added bonus, you can watch this adorable video released from Pixar on how to make trenette al pesto!

-Be sure to check out all our easy pesto recipes, including our 25-Minute Pesto Gnocchi and these healthy Pesto Zoodles with Salmon.
+Pesto lovers, be sure to check out more of my easy homemade pesto sauce recipes, including this 25-Minute Pesto Gnocchi and these delicious Pesto Zoodles with Salmon.

-It’s definitely not a commonly found pasta shape in American stores (we searched everywhere!).
-No problem!
-Use a long thin pasta, such as linguine, spaghetti, fettuccine, or bucatini.
+While this particular shape is definitely not commonly found in American markets (I searched everywhere, and I have specialty Italian shops in my town!) you can easily use a other long thin pastas, such as linguine, spaghetti, fettuccine, or bucatini.

 Expert Tips

 - Don’t cook everything all at once!
-If you add the string beans and pasta at the beginning with the potatoes, they’ll turn to mush.
-Let the potatoes cook a little first, then add the pasta.
-Finish up by adding the string beans when there are only a few minutes left.
-They take about 3-5 minutes to cook total.
+Cook the potatoes first, then add the pasta.
+Add the string beans when there are only a few minutes left.

-- Finish the pasta in a heated pan with pesto!
-By combining the pasta and sauce and heating them through together in a pan, you’ll find that the sauce sticks to the pasta much better than if they were simply tossed together off the heat.
+- Finish in a pan.
+Heating the pasta and sauce together in a pan helps the sauce stick to the pasta much better than if they were simply tossed together off the heat.

 - Finish the sauce with reserved pasta water!
-To give the sauce a creamy consistency, stir in a little reserved pasta cooking water to help thicken and give a creamier texture.
-This is true of all pasta dishes!
+Stir in a bit of reserved pasta cooking water to thicken the sauce and give it a creamy texture.

 Equipment